Jintekki/nanDeck_CompileCardBuilder/README.md

 # nanDeck Compile Card Builder
 ## Purpose
 This is a script and accomponying files used by the nanDeck program to create homebrew protocols and command cards for the card game Compile designed by [Michael Yang](https://boardgamegeek.com/boardgamedesigner/158096/michael-yang).

+# NOTICE - Tutorial is out of date.
+Currently in the process of updating to the newest version.
+Thank you for your understanding :D

 ## Contents
 ### <ins>-Main Folder-
 + **nanDeck_Compile.txt** : The core script that builds the cards.